visit-dav/visit/src/doc/using_visit/WorkingWithFiles/File_Open_Window.rst

 authenticate your access to the remote computer.
 To set up password-less access to remote computers, refer to :ref:`SettingUpPasswordlessSSH`.

-Once a database server is running on the remote computer, its file system appears in the directory and file lists.
+Once a database server is running on the remote computer, its filesystem appears in the directory and file lists.
 The host name for each computer you access is added to the list of recently visited computers so that you may switch easily to computers you have recently accessed.
 If you installed VisIt